charmed-kubernetes/metallb-operator/README.md

 If RBAC is enabled in the Kubernetes cluster, an extra deployment step is required.
 Before deploying metallb, apply the manifest [docs/rbac-permissions-operators.yaml](docs/rbac-permissions-operators.yaml).
-This manifest gives permissions to the controller pods to use the K8s API to create the necessary resources to make MetalLB work.
+This manifest gives permissions to the operator pods to use the K8s API to create the necessary resources to make MetalLB work.

     wget https://raw.githubusercontent.com/containers/metallb-operator/master/docs/rbac-permissions-operators.yaml